NetNude Logo Kauai Nude

 Waiakalua Beach.

 This beach on the northeast side of Kauai is reached from the main drag Kuhio Highway by taking a right at North Waiakalua Street as you head north.
-It is about mile 20.8.
-A sign saying "Kauai Organic Farms" is on the right corner.
-Go about two thirds mile on this paved road.
-There the road ends.
-Go left on a dirt road bordered on both sides by ironwood (casurina) trees.
+It is at about mile 20.8.
+A sign saying "Kilauea Farms" is on the right corner.
+If when going north you see the 21 mile marker, you missed it.
+Go about two tenths mile on this paved road.
+There the road ends in a cul-de-sac.
+Go left on a dirt road bordered on both sides by ironwood trees that were recently trimmed.
 Go to end, about one minute, and park so other vehicles can pass and are not boxed in.
-You will see a couple of boulders and a white pole at beginning of trail.
-The view from this point above the trail is breathtaking.
-In January and February humpback whales are usually visible spouting or breaching.

 Secret Beach.